livingdocsIO/documentation/reference-docs/includes/server_customization.md

     },
     rendering: {
       type: 'function',
-      render: (params, options) => {
+      render: async function (params, options) {
-        const {url} = params  // <-- 2. use the params to render the include return `<div> do something with the url: ${url}</div>` }
+        const {url} = params  // <-- 2. use the params to render the include if (!url) {
+          return options.preview
+            ? {doNotRender: true} // render the placeholder in the editor : {html: ''} // do not render anything
+        }

+        return {
+          html: `<div> do something with the url: ${url}</div>` }
+      }
     }
   }
 }
 ```

 #### More flexibility
 The `uiComponents` array allows you to define a list of ui elements that are rendered in the sidebar upon selection of the `doc-include` (top to bottom).
 As you register your own component or helper provided by livingdocs, you have more choices but the development time increases as well.

 You can choose between 3 types of custom UI components.